 One main reason many players may be lured into playing gas station slot machines is the simple fact that they’re convenient.
 Players don’t have to travel to visit a more traditional casino and can simply pop in a few dollars to see if some winnings might come their way.

 Some may also enjoy the camaraderie of playing the games and chit-chatting with others while sipping a cold drink.
 A casual gambler may get some thrill by seeing if they might land a few winning spins.
-It’s as simple as filling up the gas tank, grabbing a soda, perhaps a doughnut, and sliding a few dollars bills in the machine.
+It’s as simple as filling up the gas tank, grabbing a soda, perhaps a doughnut, and sliding a few dollar bills in the machine.
 Despite their tenuous legality, this has led these games to become extremely popular across the country.

 In 2023, one state government official even apparently realized how appealing the machines were to customers and made use of them to publicize a state program.
 Missouri Treasurer Vivek Malek used the machines to advertise the state’s unclaimed property program.